ferninphilly/terraform-bank-of-england/Day-1/6-Lifecycle Validation/EXERCISE.md

 - Create a precondition that validates `location` is in `allowed_locations`
 - Create a precondition that validates storage account name length (3-24 characters)
 - Test each precondition individually
+- Ensure all preconditions provide specific, actionable error messages

 **Expected Outcome:**
 - Each precondition should provide a specific error message
 - All preconditions must pass for the resource to be created
 - Invalid values should result in clear, actionable error messages

-**Verification:**
+**Verification Steps:**
-- Test with empty environment variable
+1. Test with empty environment variable - should fail with specific error
-- Test with invalid location
+2. Test with invalid location - should fail with location-specific error
+3. Test with storage account name that's too short (< 3 chars) - should fail
-- Test with storage account name that's too short or too long
+4. Test with storage account name that's too long (> 24 chars) - should fail
-- Verify each error message is helpful
+5. Verify each error message is helpful and specific

 **Questions to Answer:**
 - What happens if one precondition fails but others pass?
 - Can preconditions reference other resources?
+(Try referencing `azurerm_resource_group.example.name`)
+- Can you use functions in precondition conditions?
+(Try `length()`, `substr()`, etc.)
+- What's the evaluation order if multiple preconditions fail?

+**Bonus Challenge:**
+- Create a precondition that validates storage account name format (lowercase, alphanumeric only)
+- Use regex or string functions to validate the format
+- Provide error message explaining the naming requirements

+**Success Criteria:**
+- [ ] Multiple preconditions work together
+- [ ] Each provides specific error message
+- [ ] All must pass for resource creation

 ---

-## 🎯 Exercise 7: postcondition
+## 🎯 Challenge 7: postcondition - Post-Creation Validation

 **Challenge:** Validate resource state after creation using `postcondition`.